Diabetic Retinopathy Treatment Edison

 Reduce your risk by keeping blood sugar and pressure levels down, eating well, exercising, undergoing yearly eye exams, and following Dr. Patel’s advice for controlling your diabetes.
 See your endocrinologist regularly and follow his or her suggestions for good health.
 Not all diabetics develop retinopathy, but all diabetics are at risk for the disease.

 What is the treatment for diabetic retinopathy?

-Treatments for early stage diabetic retinopathy include regular monitoring of eye health and blood sugar control, diet, and exercise.
-Treatment for late stage diabetic retinopathy and other resulting diseases include laser photocoagulation, vitrectomy, cataract surgery, and prescription drugs for the treatment of glaucoma.
+Treatments for early-stage diabetic retinopathy include regular monitoring of eye health and blood sugar control, diet, and exercise.
+Treatment for late-stage diabetic retinopathy and other resulting diseases includes laser photocoagulation, vitrectomy, cataract surgery, and prescription drugs for the treatment of glaucoma.